 Was Your Will Valid in Your Former State?

 If your last will and testament was created and signed with the proper formalities as required by the laws of your former state, it should still be considered valid in your new state.
 Otherwise, it would not be honored in either jurisdiction.
 For example, if the laws of your former state required that you sign your will in front of three witnesses but you signed it in front of two witnesses, your will is not valid in your new state because it wasn't valid in your former state to begin with.

 Different Types of Wills

 Some states recognize "nuncupative" wills and "holographic" wills, or both, while other states do not.
 For example, Florida recognizes neither.
 If you make a nuncupative will or holographic will that is valid in another state and then you move to Florida, your will won't be valid there because the state does not honor these forms of wills.

 A holographic will is written entirely in the testator's handwriting and is signed and dated by the testator.
-If someone with a holographic will moves to a new state that does not recognize holographic wills, the will would not be honored.
+If someone with a holographic will moved to a new state that does not recognize holographic wills, the will would not be honored.

 A nuncupative will is spoken aloud in front of two or more witnesses, usually at a time when the individual speaking the will is in immediate peril.
-The witnesses are then charged with committing his words to writing and submitting them to the probate court within a very limited period of time after their death.
+The witnesses are then charged with committing their words to writing and submitting them to the probate court within a very limited period of time after their death.
 As a practical matter, it is not likely the testator would be able to relocate to a new state if they were in imminent danger of dying.
-Such a will would most likely not be honored anywhere years after his death.
+Such a will would most likely not be honored anywhere years after their death.

 Other Laws to Consider